Nurses and midwives who wish to work in the UK but trained overseas must gain professional registration with the Nursing and Midwifery Council (NMC).

 Approved OSCE test centres

-There are five locations that are approved OSCE test centres, providing a choice of six locations to sit the OSCE.
+There are five approved OSCE test centres, providing a choice of six locations to sit the OSCE.
 Please visit the links below for more information:

 - University of Northampton

 - Oxford Brookes University (Oxford campus and Swindon campus)